jrocha2/sudoku/README.md

 At all times in the solver program, this points to either a 0 or 1.
 If it contains a 0, this means that the point *(row,column)* on the board is not able to hold the number *k*.
 Likewise, if it contains a 1, then *k* is a possible value to fill in that box.
 By constantly updating this 3D vector with algorithms, the solver seeks to solve the board a square at a time providing more and more data to itself until the entire board is solved.

 ### Scanner Algorithm
 The first algorithm I employ is a scanner algorithm that, given a point on the board, checks to see what possible values can be placed there.
-Then, if it counts that there is only one value able to be placed there, it must be the case that that value belongs there, and so it inserts it into the board.
+Then, if it counts that there is only one value able to be placed there, it must be the case that that value belongs there, and so it returns that value.
 ````c++
 int SudokuSolver :: scannerAlg(int row, int column) {